-In addition to new District debt issuance and the amortization pattern of the outstanding debt, the Legal Debt Margin is affected by the assessed valuation growth in the District.
+In addition to new District debt issuance and the amortization pattern of its outstanding debt, the Legal Debt Margin is affected by the assessed valuation growth in the District.
 Assessed valuation typically grows up to the maximum base annual rate of 2% allowed under Proposition 13 for existing property, with additional growth coming from new construction and the sale and exchange of property.
-Chart 1 on page 3 shows assessed valuation in the District from 1985 to 2016.
+Chart 1 on page 3 shows assessed valuation in the District from 1990 to 2019.
 Chart 2 shows the annual growth rate in assessed valuation in the District over the same period.
-The District's all-time maximum assessed valuation of \$606.0 billion occurred in Fiscal Year 2016-17, one year beyond the reporting period in this Debt Report.
-The average growth rate has been 5.34% over the 30 years through FY 2015-16 and a lower 4.24% over the past 5 years.
+The District's assessed valuation for Fiscal Year 2019-20, which is one year beyond the reporting period in this report, is at an all-time high of \$739.4 billion.
+The average growth rate has been 5.14% over the 30 years through FY 2018-19 and a higher 6.58% over the past 5 years.

 Anticipated increases in future assessed valuation will permit issuance of new General Obligation Bonds to the extent that Proposition 39 tax rate limitations are not exceeded and bond proceeds on hand are sufficiently spent down.
-See the discussion on Proposition 39 tax rate limitations in Section I.E.
+See Proposition 39 tax rate limitations in Section I.E.